Valkea/OC_P4/README.md

 ## Simple process example

-If you want to run the full tournament process without the Curses interface, you can try te following command
+If you want to run the full tournament process without the Curses interface, you can try the following command

 ```bash
 >>> CTM_algo_demo.py